swcarpentry/python-novice-inflammation/01-numpy.md

 ~~~

 Importing a library is like getting a piece of lab equipment out of a storage locker
 and setting it up on the bench.
+Libraries provide additional functionality to the basic Python package, much like a new piece of equipment adds functionality to a lab space.
 Once you've loaded the library,
 we can ask the library to read our data file for us: